 - Parisian fashion.
 Considered one of the Big Four fashion capitals of the 21st century, Paris has a long-lasting tradition in setting trends in the world of design.
 The French capital established itself as Europe’s main fashion center in the 17th century.
 Through the ages, the city played a major role in inspiring creative minds and provoking the public.
 Paris is home to countless famous designers, including Chanel, Chloé, Christian Dior, Givenchy, Pierre Cardin, Louis Vuitton, Yves Saint Laurent, and Jean Paul Gaultier.

 - Cabarets.
 The extravagant music shows accompanied by dinner or drinks are a staple of Parisian nightlife.
 The provocative spectacles seduce your senses with cheerful tunes, erotic moves, and glitzy costumes.
-Don’t miss spending an evening at the iconic Moulin Rouge or Lido when in Paris.
+Don’t miss spending an evening at the iconic Moulin Rouge when in Paris.